RealImage/challenge2016/README.md

 For any questions or clarifications, raise an issue on this repo and we'll answer your questions as fast as we can.

+---------------------------- Arvinder Pal -----------------------
+=> distributor struct represents a distributor with a name, inclusion, exclusion lists, and an array of sub-distributors.

+=> Location struct holds information about a geographical location (city, state, country).
+Global Variables:

+=> LocationMap: A map that stores location information based on city, state, and country.

+=> Distributors: A map that stores distributor information, where each distributor has a name and associated details.

+=> The main function provides a menu-driven interface for the user to interact with the program.

+=> Options include
+1. adding a distributor
+2. adding permissions
+3. searching permissions by location
+4. adding a sub-distributor
+5. exiting the program

+=> AddPermission Function:
+=> Allows the user to add permissions (inclusion or exclusion) to a distributor or sub-distributor based on geographical locations (city, state, country)
+=> Checks if the parent distributor authorizes the permissions for a sub-distributor.
+=> SearchByLocation Function:

+=> Allows the user to search for permissions of a distributor or sub-distributor based on a specified location (city, state, country).

+=> IsAuthorized Method:
+=> Part of the distributor struct.
+Checks if a distributor or sub-distributor is authorized for a specific region (city, state, country) based on inclusion and exclusion lists.

+=> FindParentDistributor Function:
+Finds and returns the parent distributor of a given distributor name.
+CheckDistributor Function:

+=> Checks if a distributor or sub-distributor exists, and returns the distributor along with the relationship type (parent or child).

+=>AddSubDistributor Function:
+Allows the user to add a sub-distributor to an existing parent distributor.